You can do many things with a major in history!

 Explore your options

 - The University Advising & Career Development Center provides a centralized service to help you plan your career, develop job-search skills, obtain student employment while attending college, and secure a job upon graduation.
-April Calkovsky, the Career Coach responsible for working with majors in History, Religious Studies, and Social Studies, is available to meet with you to plot your career path.
-You can make an appointment with her though Handshake or by calling UACDC at 487-0400.
+April Calkovsky and Brad Minton, the Career Coaches responsible for working with majors in History, Religious Studies, and Social Studies, are available to meet with you to plot your career path.
+You can make an appointment with them though Handshake or by calling UACDC at 487-0400.